anyaevostinar/SymbulationEmp/docs/dev/getting-started.md

 ready for a new issue--specifically, we need to make sure it's in sync with the remote repository so you aren't working on an old copy.
 So:

-    git checkout master
+    git checkout main
     git fetch --all
     git pull

-This puts you on the latest master branch and pulls down updates from GitHub with any changes that may have been made since your last contribution (usually including the merge of your last contribution).
+This puts you on the latest main branch and pulls down updates from GitHub with any changes that may have been made since your last contribution (usually including the merge of your last contribution).
-Then we merge those changes into your local copy of the master branch.
+Then we merge those changes into your local copy of the main branch.

 Now, you can go back to [Claiming an issue and starting to develop](#claiming-an-issue-and-starting-to-develop).